AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 #### MIME type inclusion rules {#mime-type-inclusion-rules}

 When an asset with a specific MIME type is processed, the MIME type is first checked against the excluded MIME types value for the rendition specification.
-If it matches that list, this specific rendition is not generated for the asset ("blacklisting").
+If it matches that list, this specific rendition is not generated for the asset (blocked list).

-Otherwise, the MIME type is checked against the included MIME type, and if it matches the list, the rendition is generated ("whitelisting").
+Otherwise, the MIME type is checked against the included MIME type, and if it matches the list, the rendition is generated (allowed list).

 #### Special FPO rendition {#special-fpo-rendition}